manos96n-dev/manos96n-dev/README.md

 Hi 👋 My name is Manos Nitis
 ============================

-Fullstack developer
+Fullstack developer | Mobile developer
 -------------

 * 🌍  I'm based in Greece, Crete
-* 🤝  I'm open to collaborating on interesting projects
+* 🤝  I'm open to collaborating on interesting projects as a fullstack developer | mobile developer

 ### Contacts